HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/quick-start-guide.md

 ## 📈 Examining model output

 If your run is successful, you should see your output files in the model\_output folder.
 The structure of the files in this folder is described in the [Model Output](../gempyor/output-files.md) section.
 By default, all the output files are .parquet format (a compressed format which can be imported as dataframes using R's arrow package `arrow::read_parquet` or using the free desktop application [Tad ](https://www.tadviewer.com/)for quick viewing).
-However, you can add the option `--write-csv` to the end of the commands to run the code (e.g.,  `> gempyor-simulate -c config.yml --write-csv)` to have everything saved as .csv files instead.&#x20;
+However, you can add the option `--write-csv` to the end of the commands to run the code (e.g.,  `> gempyor-simulate -c config.yml --write-csv)` to have everything saved as .csv files instead ;